sylvioneto/terraform_gcp/modules/gke/README.md

 ### Usage

-Example of a basic cluster creation.
+Example of a basic cluster, with default IP ranges from module, and nodes with ssh firewall tag.

 ```hcl-terraform
 locals {